This is the multi-page printable view of this section. Click here to print.

 Body

 Specifies the payload details of the step.
-You can choose between the following formats:
+The following formats are supported:

-Form Data — allows you to define key-value pairs.
-For more information, see Template
+• Form Data — Allows you to define key-value pairs.
+For more information, see Form Data.

-JSON — allows you to define the template of the request and response bodies.
+• JSON — Allows you to define the structure of the request and response bodies.

 Mandatory: No